pyg-team/pytorch_geometric/docs/source/install/installation.rst

    For re-installation, ensure that you do not run into any caching issues by using the :obj:`pip --force-reinstall --no-cache-dir` flags.
    In addition, the :obj:`pip --verbose` option may help to track down any issues during installation.
-   If you still do not find any success in installation, please try to install the extension packages :ref:`from source<installation_from_source>`.
+   If you still do not find any success in installation, please try to install the extension packages `from source <installation.html#installation-from-source>`__.